 If you’re planning a trip to Savannah and need additional help, I’ve created tons of resources.
 Here are a few of my favorites…

 - Savannah First-Timer’s Guide – Be sure to pick up a copy of my ebook to get all of my best insider tips in one place.
 It’s the only resource you’ll need when planning your trip to Savannah!
+You’ll also gain access to my (very active) private Facebook group with your purchase.
+You can use it to pick my brain about your upcoming travel plans and read trip reviews from others who have recently visited.

 So…is the 17Hundred90 Inn and Restaurant haunted?
 Let me know your thoughts in the comments below — especially if you’ve had a strange experience there.